jgerstmayr/EXUDYN/README.rst

 Objects
 =======

 Objects are 'computational objects' and they provide equations to your system.
-Objects additionally often provide derivatives and have measurable quantities (e.g. displacement) and they provide access, which can be used to apply, e.g., forces.
+Objects often provide derivatives and have measurable quantities (e.g. displacement) and they provide access, which can be used to apply, e.g., forces.
+Some of this functionality is only available in C++, but not in Python.

 Objects can be a: